Aeyocca/aeyocca.github.io/_Fantasy_Football/24-09-18-The_Boys_W2.md

 # Predictions

 Last week I went 4-2 for a solid 10-2 record.
 It really is all downhill from here, huh?
-This week's winners will be:
+This week's winners will be: 120 in my Lambo, Hamas Rockets (if he remembers to change his lineup), RIP Kirko Chainz, Team Jeff, Good on Paper, and Mr. Big Chests